montseliz/montseliz/README.md

 ###

-<h4 align="left">After graduating in Art History and specializing in Cultural Heritage Management, I am getting into the tech sector of Web Development which I have always been interested and passionate about 🎓<br><br>My previous experience and studies have enabled me to acquire skills such as versatility and adaptability, the importance of organization, planning and teamwork and, especially, the change management process 📚</h4>
+<h4 align="left">After graduating in Art History and specializing in Cultural Heritage Management, I have entered into the tech sector of Web Development which I have always been interested and passionate about 🎓<br><br>My previous experience and studies have enabled me to acquire skills such as versatility and adaptability, the importance of organization, planning and teamwork and, especially, the change management process 📚</h4>

 ###